scrossuk/locic/docs/Exceptions.rst

 		}
 	}

-Again, this overrides the static analysis and so should be avoided in most cases; it usually makes sense to build exception-throwing code on top of *noexcept* code rather than the other way around.
+Again, this would override the static analysis and so should be avoided in most cases; it usually makes sense to build exception-throwing code on top of *noexcept* code rather than the other way around.

 Note that the structures described above are essentially equivalent to: